Cacti/documentation/Plugin-Development.md

 - **Monitor** - A plugin that provides a Device Dashboard highlighting Cacti Devices that are experiencing faults.
-- **Intropage** - A plugin that provides a replacement to the Cacti console showing key performance metrics accross all of Cacti from a single page.
+- **Intropage** - A plugin that provides a replacement to the Cacti console showing key performance metrics across all of Cacti from a single page.
 - **Weathermap** - A plugin that allows you to create architectural diagrams of your network and to animate them with status data.